- The Washington Times - Wednesday, September 17, 2025

 “HB 7 isn’t just about Texas; it’s designed to intimidate doctors, pharmacists, and manufacturers everywhere into cutting off access to medication abortion across the country,” Planned Parenthood said in a Sept.
 2 statement.
 “This isn’t about safety.
 It’s about control.
 Texans deserve access to healthcare, not endless bans and persecution.”

-As many as 19,000 abortion pills flow into Texas each year through online companies like Aid Access, according to Texas Right to Life, citing data from a 2022 study in the Journal of the American Medical Association.
+As many as 19,000 abortion pills flow into Texas annually through online companies such as Aid Access, said Texas Right to Life, citing data from a 2022 study in the Journal of the American Medical Association.

 “There are penalties attached to it, but we’ve found an enforcement gap because a lot of the illegal activity is originating in other states or in other countries,” said Texas Right to Life President John Seago.
 “Then you have the political nature of district attorneys not wanting to invest resources or be seen as someone who’s enforcing pro-life laws.
 That has contributed to this enforcement gap that we’re trying to fill with House Bill 7.”

-Texas Attorney General Ken Paxton, a Republican, sent cease-and-desist letters last month to three distributors — two in California, one in Delaware — warning them to stop shipping abortion pills into Texas or face civil penalties of no less than $100,000 for violating the Human Life Protection Law, a “trigger law” that went into effect after the Supreme Court overturned Roe v.
+Texas Attorney General Ken Paxton, a Republican, sent cease-and-desist letters last month to three distributors — two in California, one in Delaware — warning them to stop shipping abortion pills into Texas or face civil penalties of at least $100,000 for violating the Human Life Protection Law, a “trigger law” that went into effect after the Supreme Court overturned Roe v.
 Wade in 2022.

 Texas prohibits abortions except to save the pregnant woman’s life or when the pregnancy poses “serious risk of substantial impairment of a major bodily function.”